PhilippeMarcMeyer/FieldsLinker/README.md

 		  fieldLinks=$("#alternateView").fieldsLinker("init",input);
 ```

+See the demo for this new mode here : https://philippemarcmeyer.github.io/FieldsLinker/indexTable.html

+Original mode is still here : https://philippemarcmeyer.github.io/FieldsLinker/index.html

 v 0.87 : New option for touch devices {"mobileClickIt":true} : idea by Norman Tomlins => make links more easily on touch devices just by clicking